 Since resilience stays a quite nebulous concept, Fouad deconstructs the notion into essential parts.
 The first one is disparity.
 Regarding urban planning, being disparate means an strong spatial inequality of low-density housing and high-density housing.
 By analysing data from various cities and national economies, Fouad developed a scaling indicator which values the disparity of each anthropogenic system.
 While seeing this cities and national economies as complex systems, Fouad’s applied fractal analysis with the resulting fractal dimension remains quite abstract.Thus, I developed for each system, cities and national economies, visual data models which are easier to comprehend for the target group.
 My concept was to rely on very simple shapes and natural gestalt principles, so that without any insights about the calculations and just through visual effects like overlapping and closeness/distance one is able to comprehend how disparity is distributed within different cities and national economics.
 Therefore, I was heavily inspired by systems art and color field painting.

-The concept of this planning plane was done by Fouad, which was complemented by some interaction decisions by myself.
+The concept of the eventual planning plane is to create an interface that helps to understand the consequences of urban development in regard to resilience.
 The tool itself is a visualisation of the behaviour of three variables in relation to one another.
 Basically, the policy maker can put in a urban development proposal via a GIS map or a already calculated scaling indicator.
 Then the tool calculates the new scaling indicator and population density (x and y-variable).
 Consequentially, from the new position on the plane the policy maker can see the new energy efficiency, which is the color coded z-variable.

 Eventually, the policy maker gets a direct textual feedback about the results in terms of energy efficiency regarding his proposed urban development plans.
 Thus, the tool is a straight help for concrete political decisions, which in the end hopefully leads to more resilient urban environments and a safer and more grounded life in the Anthropocene.